 Many emerging economies are pushing a strong digital agenda because technology is a critical enabler.
 Mobile coverage is increasing and around 90% of the world’s population under 30 live in emerging economies, they are digitally savvy and want to innovate.
 Frontier technologies are already being used to meet urgent service delivery needs in clinical services, secure identity, self-care, payments, supply chain, medical records, personnel credentialing, and monitoring.

-Here we highlight five key technologies transforming health in emerging economies.
+Here we highlight five key transforming technologies to improve health in emerging economies.

 Artificial intelligence (AI) in its many forms has immense potential for emerging economies.